 A very useful piece of information in naturalization records is the number of years that the applicant has been in Canada.
 This may help narrow the search for immigration records.

 Because naturalization and citizenship are shared by the federal and provincial governments, records are found at both the B.C.
 Archives and at Citizenship and Immigration Canada.
 A database of historic naturalization information is available on the Library and Archives Canada website.

 At the B.C.
 Archives

 B.C.
 Archives holds naturalization documents and records deposited by the B.C. courts.
-To view these records, it is necessary to visit or contact the B.C.
+To view these records, it may be necessary to visit or contact the B.C.
 Archives.
-In some cases online finding aids are available which can identify the existence of a file relating to a specific individual.
-The links below point to online finding aids that include Chinese names:
+In some cases records are online or there are finding aids available which can identify the existence of a file relating to a specific individual.
+The links below point to online finding aids or collections that include Chinese names: